 GDPR requires you to obtain consent whenever you collect data from the visitors of your website.
 You should gain consent for everything ranging from contact information, names, email addresses, etc. To do so, all websites with EU traffic must have a field in contact forms or email list sign-ups where users can provide consent when giving information to you.
 You can give your site visitors the ability to provide consent through a user agreement field.

 4. Add Terms of Service

-Note: This article should only serve as a guide to give you a basic idea about the GDPR compliance.
-This article should not be taken as legal advice, consult your attorney for more details about GDPR compliance.
+Note: This article should only serve as a guide to give you a basic idea about GDPR compliance.
+This article should not be taken as legal advice.
+Consult your attorney for more details about GDPR compliance.

 If you need help with your HostPapa account, please open a support ticket from your dashboard.